shivang17saini/gesture-control/README.md

 # Gesture-control
-Ditch your mouse and control your PC like a wizard! 🖐️✨ This script uses your webcam and AI to turn hand gestures into clicks, scrolls, and cursor movements.

 Control your computer mouse using hand gestures captured through your webcam.
 This project uses computer vision and hand tracking to provide touchless mouse control with clicking and scrolling capabilities.

 ## Features